MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: MArsupial Sequential Path-planning Approach ( )

 Let $G=(V,E)$ be the visibility graph on the ground where the set of vertices $V$ is defined by the starting point of the UGV, $S$, the vertices of the projection on the ground of the obstacles in $\mathcal{O}_g$, and the set of the UGV positions $X_{i,j}$ corresponding to the \pLvisible{} $Y_{i,j}$ points, that is, $Y_{i,j}=top(X_{i,j})$.

-An edge is included in $E$ for every pair of vertices $v_i,v_j$ in $V$ if the UGV can travel from $v_i$ to $v_j$ in a straight line without collision (recall that the UGV is modeled by a vertical segment according to the model explained in Section \ref{sec:model}).
+An edge determined by a pair of vertices $v_i,v_j$ in $V$ is included in $E$ if the UGV can travel from $v_i$ to $v_j$ in a straight line without collision (recall that the UGV is modeled by a vertical segment according to the model explained in Section \ref{sec:model}).
 As obstacles are cuboids, their projection on the ground has 4 vertices; therefore, the number of elements in the set $V$ is at most $4n + pq + 1$.
 Note that $G$ could be partially computed in a preprocessing step when the obstacles in the space are known in advance, which would ease the overall computational effort for problem instances involving multiple target points.

-The criterion in the optimization problem SMPP is to minimize the sum of the UGV and UAV paths.
-To address this, we add an extra vertex $T'$ in the graph $G$ and connect $T'$ to each candidate point $Y_{i,j}$ so that the weight of the $\langle Y_{i,j}T' \rangle$ edge is equal to the length of $\mathcal{P}^*(Y_{i,j})$.
-In this way, any path from $S$ to $T'$ contains the sum of the path lengths of both vehicles.
-With the visibility graph at hand, we can apply a graph search approach (such as, for example, the Dijkstra algorithm) to find the shortest path from $S$ to $T'$.
+The optimization problem SMPP aims to minimize the total path length for both the UGV and the UAV.
+To achieve this, we introduce an additional vertex $T'$ into the graph $G$.
+This vertex, $T'$, is connected to each candidate point $X_{i,j}$, where the edge weight between $X_{i,j}$ and $T'$ corresponds to the optimal path length of the UAV, $\mathcal{P}^*(Y_{i,j})$.
+This ensures that the optimization accounts for both the UGV's ground path and the UAV's aerial path, ultimately minimizing the combined travel distance.
+Note that any path from $S$ to $T'$ in the augmented graph contains the sum of the path lengths of both vehicles.
+With the visibility graph at hand, we can apply a graph search approach (such as, for example, Dijkstra's algorithm) to find the shortest path from $S$ to $T'$.

 The computational complexity of \approach{} is related to the size of the graph $G$.
 As $V$ contains at most $4n+pq+2$ vertices (considering $S$ and $T'$), Dijkstra's algorithm spends $O((n+pq)^2)$ time.
 As a result, the total time complexity of \approach{} is $O(pq(n^2+pq))$ time, where $O(pqn^2)$ is the cost of computing the \pLvisible{} take-off points.
-Notice that if $n$ is large enough and the parameters $q$ and $p$ are considered constants, the overall complexity of the MASPA strategy is $O(n^2)$ time.
+Notice that if $n$ is sufficiently large and the parameters $q$ and $p$ are considered constants, the overall time complexity of the MASPA strategy becomes quadratic.